bowang-lab/scGPT/README.md

 This is the official codebase for **scGPT: Towards Building a Foundation Model for Single-Cell Multi-omics Using Generative AI**.

+!UPDATE: We have released several new pretrained scGPT checkpoints.
+Please see the [Pretrained scGPT checkpoints](#pretrained-scGPT-checkpoints) section for more details.

 ## Installation

 scGPT is available on PyPI.
 To install scGPT, run the following command: